13pixlar/sticky-list/readme.txt

 #### List entries from a specific user

-You can use the list to only list entries from a specified user.
-This is helpful when building for example a user profile and are lokking to display that users submissions on the front end at his or hers profile page.
+You can use the list to display entries from a specified user.
+This is helpful when building for example a user profile and are looking to display that user's submissions on the front end at his or hers profile page.
+Se the **usage** section form more info.

 #### Sort and search entries